-Several Injured In Stabbing Incident Near London Bridge
+Several Injured In Terrorist Incident Near London Bridge

-London police report they are responding to a stabbing near London Bridge — an incident they say they are treating as a "terrorist incident" as a precaution.

 The Metropolitan Police say they were called to London Bridge at 1:58 p.m. local time on Friday.